 Treanor is committed to a vision of the Academy that embraces and serves the full range of intellectual inquiry and scholarship at LMU.
 “At its heart, the Catholic intellectual tradition is committed to the search for truth; therefore, in principle all academic disciplines have a place in this tradition.
 The Academy will serve as a hub for scholarship, research, and creative activity on a wide variety of subjects, dedicated to the ongoing intellectual enrichment of the LMU community.”

 Katherine Brown is an alumna of both LMU's undergraduate and graduate programs, and received her B.A. in Philosophy and Theological Studies and M.A. in Theology.
 She comes to ACTI from the Bellarmine College of Liberal Arts, where she supported the college's interfaith programs with an emphasis on interreligious and ecumenical dialogue.
 Her academic interests include theological ethics, especially virtue ethics; liturgical theology; Ignatian spirituality; and philosophy of religion.
-She and her husband are deeply involved with student life on campus, serving as Resident Ministers in a first-year campus residence hall and as chaplains for the Creare student service organization.
+She and her husband are deeply involved with student life on campus, and have served as Resident Ministers in first- and second-year campus residence halls and as chaplains for the Creare student service organization.
 She is passionate about Catholic higher education and hopes that ACTI will enable all LMU community members, whether faculty, staff, or students, to recognize the good, the true, and the beautiful in the context of Jesuit education.